Best Hoka Shoes for Walking

 • There are arch locked wings for better midfoot stability, and lightweight open engineered mesh uppers,

-• there is a molded Ortholite sockliner for comfort and an EVA midsole.
+• There is a molded Ortholite sockliner for comfort and an EVA midsole.

 • The J-Frame midfoot foam provides better stability and pronation control.